-These bearings have a high resistance to cracking and a hard surface, which helps them to resist wear and tear from rolling.
+These rolling bearings have a high resistance to cracking and a hard surface, which helps them to resist wear and tear from rolling.

-SAE 52100 is by far the best general purpose steel for making bearings.
+SAE 52100 is by far the best general-purpose steel for making bearings.
 It hardens to a very high level and has a long life when actually in use.
 However, the low chromium level of 1.5%means these bearings are not very resistant to corrosion.

 Bearing components made from this type of stainless steel have a high resistance to corrosion and are non-magnetic because they are made with low amounts of carbon.
 However, this material cannot be hardened, so it only works with low loads and low speeds.